 Ice Skate With Wax Paper

-In some parts of the United States, it does not get very cold in the winter.
+In some parts of the United States, it doesn't get very cold in the winter.
 For those living in these warm climates there is not much of an opportunity for outdoor winter sports like ice skating.
 This activity offers an exciting indoor substitute, enhanced by children’s active imagination and their willingness to try new things.
 Wax paper skating is a fantastic way to work on muscle control, but be careful with younger kids!
 Limit the number of skaters at one time to two or three.
 Wax paper skating works best on a hard surface floor, but it can be done on carpeting if you think your child is just a little too young to attempt it on a hard surface.

 What You Need:

 - Cut wax paper into 2-foot squares (make 2 squares for each child).